tristaxu01/Intentional-Power-Outage/README.md

 This plot indicates the percentage of categories of all the events causing the major power outages.

 <iframe src="assets/res_price_fig.html" width=800 height=600 frameBorder=0></iframe>
 This boxplot shows the distribution of the residential power price, measured in cents per kilowatt-hour.
 The total price distribution was split into two categories based on the third quartile: the top 25% of residential electricity prices are categorized as high price, while the rest are categorized as low price.
 This visualization aims to investigate whether there is a correlation between the price category and the category of power outage causes.
+Our team decide to drop the NaNs in the "RES.PRICE" since the number of NaNs is negligible to the whole dataset(only less than 1% of data are NaNs).
 The plot suggests that higher residential prices may correlate with intentional attacks and severe weather conditions.

 | index   |   RES.PRICE(cents / kilowatt-hour) |
 |:--------|-----------------------------------:|